 Psychometrics enable better selection decisions and help foster a culture of fairness and inclusion, where recruitment is transparent and based on merit.
 For large-scale recruitment, they can offer a cost-effective mechanism for fair and objective screening of many applicants, and/or to inform later stages of the recruitment process, such as psychometric reports to assist interview panels.

-Candidates are requested to complete relevant on-line aptitude and personality assessments.
-In particular for the CFO role, we find the following tools provide a holistic evaluation of individuals:
+Candidates will complete online aptitude and personality assessments.
+For CFO roles, we recommend the following tools for a comprehensive evaluation:

 • Leadership style.

-A comprehensive performance report will be provided post-assessment.
+A comprehensive performance report will follow the assessment.

 Middle/ Senior Manager Profiling